KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 Specifying direction enables modeling _asymmetrical_ relationships, including hierarchy, influence, dependency, and causation, which we explore in later sections.
 [7] As most of us have learned, how a parent relates to a child is not the same as how a child relates to a parent.
 It is asymmetric.
 Why?
 One reason (among many): Saying (1) "Bob _is a parent_ of Jan, his daughter" is not the same as saying (2) "Jan _is a parent_ of Bob, her father."
 If the subject and object of the first sentence are inverted, the resulting second sentence is obviously false.

-Similarly, using an example from KGC, a _conference_ has related subevents described in the property `hasSubevent`, like workshops, tutorials, and sessions.
+Similarly, using an example from KGC, a _conference_ has related subevents, described by the property `hasSubevent`, like workshops, tutorials, and sessions.
 But the inverse is not true: a workshop does not have a subevent called "Conference".

 <p align="center" width="100%">
     <img width="40%" src="images/Directionality_arrows.png">
 </p>

-In natural language, you can switch the order of subject and object; but, the verb must change, for example, from active to passive voice.
+In natural language, when you switch the order of (invert) the subject and object, the verb must change, e.g., from active to passive voice.
 "The speaker _presents_ the session" is active; but, in passive voice, the sentence reads "The session _is presented by_ the speaker."

-Similarly, you *can* invert (switch around) the subject and the object if you rename the property: e.g., a workshop *is a subevent of* the conference.
-Then, in OWL, you can express the new property `isSubEventOf` as `owl:inverseOf` the initial property.
+Similarly, when you invert the subject and the object, the property must change.
+For example, "a workshop `isSubeventOf` the conference.
+In OWL, you express the new property `isSubEventOf` as `owl:inverseOf` the `isSubEventOf` property.
 ```
 kgc:Conference kgc:hasSubEvent kgc:Session
 kgc:Session kgc:isSubEventOf kgc:Conference